Two Ramsey problems in blowups of graphs: Blowup Ramsey numbers

 Fix $s \geq 2$ and choose $G$ according to Theorem~\ref{thm:NR} so that $g(H(G))>2s+2$.
 Note that we can choose $G$ so that it is ($2$-)Ramsey-minimal, which we recall means that for any edge $e$, we have $G-e \stackrel{2}{\not \to} K_3$.
 In order to complete the proof, it suffices to find a red/blue colouring of $G[s]$ which does not contain any monochromatic canonical copies of $K_3[2]$.

 We first give an outline of the proof.
+We start with a colouring of $E(G)$ which only contains one monochromatic copy of $K_3$, and transfer this colouring to $E(G[s])$ in the obvious way, colouring every edge in the $K_{s,s}$ blowup of $uw$ by the colour of $uw$.
 The idea is to step by step recolour edges of $G[s]$ so that in each step all monochromatic copies of $K_3[2]$ created by the previous step are destroyed, while in each edge blowup, less edges are recoloured compared to the previous step.
 In stage 1, we will look at colourings of $G$.
 Since $G$ is Ramsey-minimal, we can select an edge $e \in E(G)$, for which there exists a red/blue-colouring of $E(G-e)$ such that there are no monochromatic triangles.
 Now, we extend the red/blue-colouring of $E(G-e)$ to a red/blue-colouring of $E(G)$ by colouring $e$ red.
 Since $G \stackrel{2}{\to} K_3$, there must exist some red triangles; note that all of these red triangles contain $e$, and further there are no blue triangles.
 Further note that these red triangles intersect at $e$ and are otherwise edge-disjoint from each other, since $H(G)$ contains no cycle of length $2$.
+(Note that actually two triangles can only intersect in one edge in the first place, but this argument ensures that when we replace triangles by general $H$, it is still the case that these copies of $H$ are edge-disjoint from each other except for at $e$.)
 Therefore we can select precisely one edge per red triangle to recolour blue.
-We obtain a colouring which no longer contains red triangles, although it does contain new blue triangles, each of which must contain one of the recoloured edges.
+We obtain a colouring which no longer contains red triangles, although it may contain new blue triangles, each of which must contain one of the recoloured edges.
 Note that again since $H(G)$ does not contain short cycles, the set of blue triangles each share at most one edge with any other triangle (precisely the edge which was just recoloured from red to blue) and are otherwise entirely edge-disjoint from all other monochromatic triangles created previously.
 We do this recolouring step $s$ times.
 In stage 2, we will transfer these edge colourings of $G$ to $G[s]$ so that in each step, whenever we recolour edges of $G$, we recolour proportionally less of the edges in the blowup of these edges of $G$ compared to the previous step, while still destroying all monochromatic copies of $K_3[2]$ created during the previous step.
 Eventually we get to a step where we do not have to recolour anything at all in order to destroy all monochromatic copies of $K_3[2]$.

 We now make this recolouring procedure precise.

 {\bf Stage 1: the colourings in $G$.}

 {\bf Step 0:} Fix an edge $e \in E(G)$ and let $c_0$ be a red/blue colouring of $E(G)$ such that there are no monochromatic triangles in $E(G-e)$ and $e$ is red.
 Further, fix a vertex $v$ incident to $e$, and set $E_0=\{e\}$.
 Let $T_0$ be the set of triangles in $G$ which are red in $c_0$.